storm-enroute/storm-enroute.github.io/coroutines/docs/0.3/datatypes.md

-The type of a coroutine instance has a very simple set of types -- since parameters were already passed to a coroutine instance, it does not need to encode their types.
+The type of a coroutine instance has a very simple set of types -- since parameters were already passed to a coroutine instance, the instance does not need to encode their types.
 A coroutine instance object only needs to encode the yield type `Y` and the return type `R`.
 It is represented with the type `Coroutine.Frame[Y, R]`.